-If you are involved in an issue relating to eminent domain, the Law Offices of E. Stewart Jones Hacker Murphy, LLP, has the experience you need.
-Our firm has been handling condemnation cases, eminent domain proceedings and property valuation issues since we opened our doors in 1990.
-Contact our offices to schedule a consultation about any eminent domain or condemnation matter.
+If you are involved in an issue relating to eminent domain, the Law Offices of E. Stewart Jones Hacker Murphy has the experience you need.
+Our firm has been handling condemnation cases, eminent domain proceedings and property valuation issues for decades.
+Contact our Albany-based law offices now to schedule a consultation about any eminent domain or condemnation matter.

 Attorneys with Experience in Eminent Domain and Property Condemnation Cases

-We have a successful case history of handling many of the most complex property valuation cases in New York.
+We have a successful case history of handling many of the most complex property valuation cases in New York State.
 Some representative clients in cases involving eminent domain / real property valuation include:

 - Capital District Transit Authority

 - Albany County Airport Authority